HoussemDellai/aks-course/800_aks_kaito_llm_gpu/Readme.md

 * Managed GPU Nodepool with sku `Standard_NC24ads_A100_v4` that runs `Nvidia A100` GPU
 * Install KAITO using Helm chart

-These resources could be created either using `Terraform` or Azure cli.
+These resources could be created either using `Terraform` or Azure CLI.

 ### [Option 1] Provison the infrastructure using Terraform